Redraw!

 This fun and educational method allows them to actively participate in collecting scientific data on aquatic waste:

-Identification and recognition of the study site
+Identification and characterization of the study site

-Field assignment
+Field mission

-Analytical laboratory
+Analytical Laboratory

-Back in the classroom, all the evidence collected is carefully sorted, analyzed, and quantified using a method
+Back in the classroom, all the evidence collected is carefully sorted, analyzed, and quantified using a method called “

 Compiling the file